poems4u/poems4u/content/poems/posts/poinsettia.md

 She slouches towards despair.

 Undressing, <br>
-She leaves her gown on the floor, <br>
+She leaves her gown on the floor: <br>
 More shit to stick to my feet.